pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       -o, --organization ORG-NAME     Filter by the defined organization. (ex. -o DMTF -p, --profile PROFILE-NAME      Filter by the profile name. (ex. -p Array --cc, --central-class CLASSNAME
                                       Optional.
-Required only if profiles supports only scopig methodology --sc, --scoping-class CLASSNAME
+Required only if profiles supports only scoping methodology --sc, --scoping-class CLASSNAME
                                       Optional.
-Required only if profiles supports only scopig methodology --sp, --scoping-path CLASSLIST  Optional.
-Required only if profiles supports only scopig methodology.
+Required only if profiles supports only scoping methodology --sp, --scoping-path CLASSLIST  Optional.
+Required only if profiles supports only scoping methodology.
 Multiples allowed

       --rd, --reference-direction [snia|dmtf]